ibm-cloud-docs/billing-usage/billing-faq.md

 Protecting your identity is a priority for us, so we take credit card verification seriously.

 Contact us by calling 1-866-325-0045 and selecting the third option.
 Alternatively, you can email `verify@us.ibm.com` and include your IBMid and a copy of any error messages that displayed.
 Don’t include any credit card information.

+## Can I delete my credit card?
+{: #removecard}
+{:faq}

+You must have an active credit card or PayPal account on file.
+You can replace an existing credit card with a new one.

+* As of 10 December 2020, if you're using a new US-based Pay-As-You-Go account with credit card billing, you can replace your credit card by going to the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external} and opening a support case.
+* For all other accounts, you can remove a credit card and switch to a different payment method by clicking **Pay with Other** > **Submit change request**.
+To complete the change, review and update the support case that is created for you.
+* If you manage your payment method on a separate billing platform, you can remove your credit card by going to [{{site.data.keyword.IBM_notm}} Billing](https://myibm.ibm.com/billing/){: external}.

 ## What's the difference between promo codes and feature codes?
 {: #promo-feature-codes}